 Hersheypark has a huge assortment of rides and attractions, including a world-class array of roller coasters.
-In fact, it is a coaster-crazy park with one of the world's largest collection of thrill machines.
+In fact, with 14 rides, the coaster-crazy park has one of the world's largest collection of thrill machines.

 The park also offers a good selection of rides for younger kids as well as shows for the whole family.
 ZOOAMERICA, which is included with admission, features animals native to North America.
 After the regular season ends, Hersheypark opens for Halloween and Christmas events.

-With its hotels, amphitheater, sports arena, gardens, and Chocolate World, Hersheypark is more of a destination park than a regional amusement park.
+With its hotels, amphitheater, sports arena, gardens, and Chocolate World, Hersheypark falls somewhere between a destination park and a regional amusement park.
 By adding a visit to nearby Pennsylvania Dutch Country, a trip to Hershey could be part of a multi-day vacation.

 Featured Coasters and Other Attractions

 - Hersheypark is home to the top-10 wooden coaster, Lightning Racer.
 The dual-track ride is a racing and dueling coaster.